slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_45-46_ISU_vs_SCAR.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- South Carolina should win 4 or more singles matches _71%_ of the time.
+- South Carolina should win 4 or more singles matches *71%* of the time.
-- Iowa St. should win 4 or more singles matches _7%_ of the time.
+- Iowa St. should win 4 or more singles matches *7%* of the time.
-- The winner of the doubles point will decide the match the other _22%_ of the time.
+- The winner of the doubles point should decide the match the other *22%* of the time.
-- If South Carolina wins the doubles point, their chances of winning the dual improve to _93%_.
+- If South Carolina wins the doubles point, their chances of winning the dual improve to *93%*.
-- If Iowa St. wins the doubles point, their chances of winning the dual improve to _29%_.
+- If Iowa St. wins the doubles point, their chances of winning the dual improve to *29%*.

 ------